binlabdev/sneakyspider/README.md

 ```

 The method ```getAllLinkNodes()``` will return a list of ```HtmlNode``` from the ```HtmlDocument```
-Click here to learn more about [Html Agility Pack](https://html-agility-pack.net/) visit there website.
+Click here to learn more about [Html Agility Pack](https://html-agility-pack.net/) visit their website.
 It's a great tool for web scraping

 # Documentation
 Sneaky Scraper is still under development.
-Documentation will bee here soon...
+Documentation will be here soon...

 #
 &copy; 2019 Binlab.